LeandroGCruzP/LeandroGCruzP/README.md

 ## 😎 About me!

-Hi 👋, my name is Leandro but you can call me Le.
-I am 27 years old and I have been married for 6 years.
-I was born in Chile, but currently I live in Londrina, Paraná, Brazil.
+Hi 👋, my name is Leandro, professional with experience in front-end development, mobile development, and systems analysis.
+Recognized for a collaborative and committed approach, with strong teamwork skills and the ability to adapt to new technologies and tackle challenges, ensuring project delivery with quality and within established deadlines.

 I have a degree in computer engineering and I am currently working as a systems analyst.
 My main tools are: